chenchaungya/GBFFNet/README.md

 # GBFFNet
-This repository is an official PyTorch implementation of our paper " A guided bilateral feature fusion network for real-time semantic segmentation".
+This repository is an official PyTorch implementation of our paper " GBFFNet:a guided bilateral feature fusion network for real-time semantic segmentation".

 ## Installation